 There is a good map of the completed License Grid here.

-- Up and down arrows on D-pad let you change the party leader when the Battle menu ISN'T open.
+- Up and Down Arrows: These are on the D-pad and let you change the party leader when the Battle menu ISN'T open.

-- Left and right arrows let you jump between characters when the Battle Menu IS open, and also lets you select a target after you've chosen an action (e.g. a spell).
+- Left and Right Arrows: They let you jump between characters when the Battle Menu IS open, and also lets you select a target after you've chosen an action (e.g. a spell).
 Target is the guy surrounded by the hula hoop.

 Above is a sample battle scene.
 The thermometers over people's heads are shorthand for how much HP they have left.

-Hit X at any time (even when not in battle) to pause the game and call up the Battle Menu, which lets you attack, cast magic, use techniques, or use items.
+Hit X at any time (even when not in battle) to pause the game and bring up the Battle Menu, which lets you attack, cast magic, use techniques, or use items.